 - Start by only using the fields marked as “Required” in the Interface Setup Wizard.
 Once everything is working then add optional fields as necessary.

-APS is capable of importing virtually any amount of data from the ERP, but below is a list of fields that are required or are otherwise crucial to creating a basic model within APS.
+PlanetTogether is capable of importing virtually any amount of data from the ERP, but below is a list of fields that are required or are otherwise crucial to creating a basic model within PlanetTogether.